largest tribe in india

 • Bhil paintings are known for their bold, vibrant colors and geometric patterns.
 They often feature motifs derived from nature, including animals, birds, trees, and human figures.

-• Traditionally, Bhil art was done on walls of homes, cloth, or paper.
+• Traditionally, Bhil art was created on the walls of homes, using cloth or paper.
 It was often created using natural pigments from plants, earth, and minerals.

 1. Common Themes: